 What Is Common-Law Marriage?

-With some variance, you both must be able to marry, live together, have intent, and essentially live as a married couple—share joint bank accounts, refer to each other as “husband” and “wife,” and things like that.
+With some variance, in order to have a common-law marriage, you must both be able to marry, live together, have intent, and essentially live life as a married couple—share joint bank accounts, refer to each other as “husband” and “wife,” and things like that.

 Does Washington Have Common-Law Marriage?

 Though the state recognizes common-law marriages from other states—in reality, only a few still embrace the custom—Washington itself does not allow the practice.